maximezaoui/maximezaoui/README.md

 # Maxime Zaoui

-Full-stack developer building production-ready web apps, workflows, and digital systems.
+Full-stack developer building production-ready web apps, systems, and structured digital workflows.

 ## About

-I design and build digital products with a strong focus on structure, clarity, and execution.
+I design and build digital products with a strong focus on structure, clarity, execution, and delivery.

 My work combines:
 - web development
 - product thinking
 - automation
 - workflow design
+- reusable systems
 - delivery-ready implementation

-I care about creating projects that are not only functional, but also clean, scalable, and professionally presented.
+I focus on building projects that are not only functional, but also scalable, maintainable, and professionally structured.

-## Focus
+## What I work on

 - Full-stack web applications
 - Business and marketing websites
 - Internal tools and workflow systems
-- Automation and process structuring
+- Design systems and reusable foundations
-- Production-ready digital delivery
+- Production-ready delivery infrastructure

+## How I work

+My approach is workflow-driven and delivery-focused.

+I care about:
+- clear project structure
+- reusable systems
+- clean documentation
+- process standardization
+- scalable implementation
+- professional presentation

+I build with a strong emphasis on method, not just output.

+## Featured ecosystems

+### LuxFlow
+A structured ecosystem focused on workflows, reusable systems, project standards, UI foundations, and production-oriented delivery.

+### ZAZO Beats
+A production website project currently in final closure phase, focused on clean delivery, deployment, and professional presentation.

+### ArtCeption
+A data-driven website project currently being prepared as the next structured production build.

+### AVNIR-Studio
+A larger digital ecosystem combining product vision, modular architecture, app structuring, and design system logic.

 ## Tech